Color Match Wrap, APPLICATION GUIDE: Vinyl that Matches Paint Color!

 BEFORE YOU START

 ★ NEW TO WRAPPING?
-We typically include* a practice sheet of vinyl with larger orders.
+We can include* a practice sheet of vinyl with larger orders... if you'd like one be sure to request one with notes on your order.
 Use this piece to get used to wrapping or to prototype a tough shape.

 - REMEMBER Even if your vinyl gets wrinkled or bunched, it's not ruined!
 Pull it off the panel, hinge one edge of the vinyl to the panel, suspend the rest above the body and use a heat gun to gently heat the vinyl.
 It will come back to it's original shape, eliminating wrinkles any number of times!
 Practice again and again!
 Watch a video here https://youtu.be/tFuBPAfC2GA (search YouTube for "color match wrap how tough is it?")